zackhanni/soundslikesoma/README.md

 # --- Resources ---

+blog posts dont show up ( similar to services) solution - needed to run bundle update (still have no idea why this needed to happen before they could show up)

 # HOW TO CHANGE PICS n THINGS

 svg images in _sass > pages > services, team, testimonials, etc.